vanquiche/ice-cream/readme.txt

 Ice Cream is a simple theme meant as a starting place for you next block theme.
 It offers support for TypeScript and Sass.
 To get started with this template:

-1. Begin by forking this repository.
+1. Begin by cloning this repository.
 2. Install the necessary dependencies using the command: npm install.
 3. Launch the development environment by executing: npm run start.
 This command will continuously monitor for changes and compile/build TypeScript and SCSS files.